JohnZaatra/Human-Activity-Recognition-using-Deep-Learning-with-Wearable-Sensor-Data/README.md

 - **Type #1**: Columns include `measurement type`, `x`, `y`, and `z` (use only rows with `measurement type = "acceleration [m/s/s]"`).
 - **Type #2**: Columns include `x [m]`, `y [m]`, and `z [m]` (use all available data).

-## How to Contribute

-I welcome contributions to this project.
-If you have ideas for improvements, optimizations, or new features, feel free to fork the repository and submit a pull request.
-Please ensure that you follow the coding standards and include tests where applicable.

 ## Acknowledgments

 This project is part of a broader exploration into Human Activity Recognition, where we applied state-of-the-art techniques in machine learning to a practical, real-world problem.
 Special thanks to the original dataset creators and the academic community for sharing valuable insights on time-series classification.